Artabazos II: Exile in Macedonia at the court of Philip II (352–342 BC)

 After this, Artabazos seems either to have continued his rebellious operations or at least started a fresh revolt.
 However, eventually, he had no choice but to flee with Memnon and his family.
 They went into exile and took refuge at the court of Philip II of Macedonia in Pella, together with their 11 sons and 10 daughters.
 Artabazos, who was 37, and his family were exiled at the court of Philip II for about ten years, from 352 to 342, and during that time Artabazos became acquainted with the future Alexander the Great.
 Barsine, daughter of Artabazos, and future wife of Alexander, grew up at the Macedonian court.

 Return to Persia

 During the absence of Artabazos, Mentor of Rhodes, his brother-in-law, was of great service to the king of Persia in his war against Nectanebo II of Egypt.
 After the close of this war, in the summer of 342 BC, Artaxerxes gave Mentor the command against the rebellious satraps of western Asia.
 Mentor took advantage of this opportunity to ask the king to grant a pardon to Artabazos and Memnon.
 The king agreed and both men and their families were able to return to Persia.

-In the subsequent reign of Darius III Codomannus, Artabazos distinguished himself by his loyalty and commitment to the new Persian king.
-He took part in the Battle of Gaugamela in 331 BC, and afterwards accompanied Darius on his flight from Alexander's Macedonian armies.